rust-windowing/winit/src/changelog/unreleased.md

 - On macOS, fix panic on exit when dropping windows outside the event loop.
 - On macOS, fix window dragging glitches when dragging across a monitor boundary with different scale factor.
+- On macOS, fix the range in `Ime::Preedit`.